goofy2k/ESP32_faust2api/README.md

  #### Arduino code
  - Full Arduino folder (.ino and libs in one folder works)
  - This implies double storage (and maintenance!!) for the libs
  - find a way to include the libraries with in a different folder than the .ino file.
 Use relative path in the include statement.

+### Tool learnings

+#### ESP-IDF

+Must add .cpp lib files to CMakeLists.txt in main folder

+ESP-IDF 4.2 Powershell
+from project folder (parent folder of main folder)
+PS idf.py set-target -esp32
+PS idf.py menuconfig
+PS idf.py **--no-ccache** build
+PS idf.py **--no-ccache** -p COM10 flash
+PS idf.py **--no-ccache** -p COM10 monitor

+Use --no-cchache option to prevent build errors with long paths

+#### Arduino IDE

+IDE cannot directly handle relative paths for includes, so
+lib files must be in same folder as sketch (.ino)
+IDE cannot handle minus sign in paths.
+Name all folders accordingly.
+To ease versioning, prevent double copies of libs in project tree
+Let ESP-IDF include libs from Arduino sketch folder using relative path and environment variable for path to root of project

+### Lab log

 **Milestone 7**
 FaustSawtooth and faust2api